Skip to main content

 Management of Tree Risk

-This module aims to give students the skills necessary to manage risk from storm damage or structural failure in populations of trees.
+This module aims to give you the skills necessary to manage risk from storm damage or structural failure in populations of trees.
 You will learn how to apply the principles of tree biomechanics, zoning and hazard abatement to aid management decisions.
-Emphasis will be placed on the development of reasoned argument to support tree management decisions.
+Emphasis will be placed on the development of reasoned argument to support a tree management decisions.

 Research Project (Double Module)